 - Messages (messaging forms only): The Messages tab is where you define the content of the email, SMS (text), and voice notifications.
 You can include properties in the messages if the properties are included on the form's Layout tab.
 For more information about creating message content for email, SMS (text) and voice notifications, see Define message content.

 - Responses (messaging forms only): The Responses tab lets you define the response choices that are presented to message recipients and set the action xMatters takes when each response is selected.
-These actions may include escalating the event, terminating the event, or connecting the recipient to a conference bridge.
+These actions may include escalating the alert, terminating the alert, or connecting the recipient to a conference bridge.
 For more information about defining response choices, see Define response options.

 Each messaging form creates an associated flow canvas where you can use Flow Designer to build drag-and-drop flows, connecting the tools you use into orchestrated, fully automated toolchains to help you reduce the complexity of your incident management workflows.

-Each flow trigger form can be associated with a Form trigger to initiate the connected flow whenever the form is submitted.
+Each flow trigger form can be associated with an Incident Initiation trigger or an Incident Automation trigger to initiate the connected flow whenever the form is submitted.

 For the form and its scenarios to be accessible to other users, you must configure permissions.